mikedilger/mosaic-spec/docs/status.md

 # Status and Development

-<status>PAGE STATUS: early draft</status>

-## Page statuses

-Page statuses move between these states

-- TBD
-- Incomplete
-- Early Draft
-- Draft (ready for others to review and comment on)
-- Approved xN (N people have approved)
-- Implemented in core
-- Implemented in core + xN (N implementations are known to exist)
-- Superceded (some other page now supercedes this)

-Note that developers are encouraged to comment on and discuss pages in any status, they don't have to wait for draft status.

 ## Versions and Attribution

 Many people are expected to contribute to Mosaic and as a result there are